djalbat/easy/README.md

 - `setScrollTop`
 - `setScrollLeft`

+Both the `window` and `document` singletons have the following two methods, which are identical to the corresponding ones described above.
+That is, along with `events` and `handler` arguments they take a third, optional `namespace argument`:

+- `on`
+- `off`

 The `window` singleton and all but the `Input` and `Textarea` classes have the following methods:

 - `onResize`
 - `offResize`

-Both take a handler that is passed `width` and `height` arguments when the resize event is fired. ***Note that you must explicitly set the `position` style attribute of an element to `relative` in order for its `onResize()` method to work.*** This was thought to be a better approach than setting it on the sly.
+However the behaviour of these methods is different.
+In the case of the `window` singleton, they are no more than a shorthand for `on('resize', ...)` and `off('resize', ...)` and behave in the same way, that is taking a third, optional `namespace` argument.
+In the case of the other elements, however, there is no optional namespace and the `offResize()`` method must be passed the same handler that was passed to the `onResize()` method in order to de-register it.
+Additionally they will pass `width` and `height` arguments to the handlers. ***Note that you must explicitly set the `position` style attribute of an element to `relative` in order for its `onResize()` method to work.*** This was thought to be a better approach than setting it on the sly.
 It can be done dynamically with JavaScript or alternatively with CSS.

-Only the `document` singleton has the following methods:

-- `onKeyUp`
-- `onKeyDown`

 ## Rolling your own elements